-Ricky Swallow has been the subject of solo and two-person exhibitions at the Huntington Library, Art Collections, and Botanical Gardens, San Marino, California (with Lesley Vance, 2011); Douglas Hyde Gallery, Dublin (2007); Kunsthalle Wien, Vienna (2007); MoMA PS1, Long Island City, New York (2006); and the Australian Pavilion, 51st Venice Biennale, Italy (2005).
+Ricky Swallow has been the subject of solo and two-person exhibitions at the Huntington Library, Art Museum, and Botanical Gardens, San Marino, California (with Lesley Vance, 2011); Douglas Hyde Gallery, Dublin (2007); Kunsthalle Wien, Vienna (2007); MoMA PS1, Long Island City, New York (2006); and the Australian Pavilion, 51st Venice Biennale, Italy (2005).
 He has been included in a number of group exhibitions including In Quest of Beauty: Assemblage in the Ahmanson Collection, Ahmanson Gallery, Irvine, California (2019); L'esprit du Bauhaus, l'objet en questions, Musée des Arts Décoratifs, Paris (2017); Whitney Biennial 2014, Whitney Museum of American Art, New York; and Made in L.A.
 2014, Hammer Museum, Los Angeles.
-Swallow’s work is in the permanent collections of the Art Gallery of New South Wales, Sydney; Chartwell Collection, Auckland Art Gallery, New Zealand; Hammer Museum, Los Angeles; Los Angeles County Museum of Art; Museum of Contemporary Art, Sydney; Museum of Modern Art, New York; and UC Berkeley Art Museum and Pacific Film Archive, among other museums.
-In 2020, Swallow curated Weed Pots, a solo exhibition of ceramic vessels by Doyle Lane at David Kordansky Gallery.
+Swallow’s work is in the permanent collections of the Art Gallery of New South Wales, Sydney; [AC1] Hammer Museum, Los Angeles; Los Angeles County Museum of Art; Museum of Contemporary Art, Sydney; Museum of Modern Art, New York; and Berkeley Art Museum and Pacific Film Archive, California, among other museums.
+Swallow has curated two exhibitions at David Kordansky Gallery, Los Angeles: Grapevine (2013), a forty-year survey of artists in California who have all worked in clay, and Weed Pots (2020), a solo exhibition of ceramic vessels by Doyle Lane.
 Swallow lives and works in Los Angeles.